skytap/well-architected-framework/operations/Discovery/README.md

     or application server can be refactored to running on Cloud-based x86 or Cloud-native solutions.

-* **Rearchitect**: Applications that are large where the Power component is the "system of record" are great examples moving the application to run natively in Skytap on Azure is beneficial.
+* **Rearchitect**: It is beneficial to run large applications where the Power component is the "system of record" natively in Skytap on Azure.
-    Examples are IBM I applications that are used for logistics or warehouse management where 90% of the application can be Rearchitected to create a next-gen mobile application, or one that leverages AI.
-Instead of taking the time and expense to Rearchitect the Power based component it can simply live side-by-side with its Cloud-native components.
+    Examples include IBM i applications that are used for logistics or warehouse management where 90% of the application can be Rearchitected to create a next-gen mobile application, or one that leverages AI.
+Instead of taking the time and incurring expenses to Rearchitect the Power based component, it can simply live side-by-side with its Cloud-native components.

 * **Rebuild**: There are plenty of IBM Power applications that are meeting user needs today and tomorrow.
 If there is a Cloud-first strategy, does it make sense to rebuild it to be cloud-native?
-    Instead of rebuilding it, it can simply be rehosted into Skytap on Azure.
+    Instead of rebuilding it, it can simply be rehosted in Skytap on Azure.

-Once you understand your IBM Power estate, then you can start the process of discovery to determine what and how you will be migrating to Skytap on Azure.
+Once you understand your IBM Power estate, you can start the process of discovery to determine what and how you will be migrating to Skytap on Azure.